Borabelle/Borabelle/README.md

 ### About me

-:four_leaf_clover: I’m currently learning Basic Programming skills like Python, HTML, CSS and Javascript.<br/>
+:four_leaf_clover: I’m currently learning Basic Programming skills like Python, React and Spring.<br/>
 :pencil:  <br/> <!-- Add a links-->
 📫 How to reach me: cbr2134@gmail.com <br/>